invisible-college/statebus/README.md

 	cache[object.url] = object

-  The programmer specifies a `url' field on every JSON dictionary he wants cached.
-He can even cache nested dictionaries like '/point/34' above.
-This RESTful 'url' is a hash key.
+  The programmer specifies a `url` field on every JSON dictionary he wants cached.
+He can even cache nested dictionaries like `/point/34` above.
+This RESTful `url` is a hash key.
 It also has a second use when we save objects, which you'll learn soon.

-  The cache is saved in localStorage so that it never dies.
+  The cache is saved in `localStorage` so that it never dies.

-The Proposal component's render() method can then access this data  like so:
+The Proposal component's `render()` method can then access this data  like so:

 	this.props.title
 	this.props.points[3]